nelsonj97/GitHub_Course/README.md

-This is some sample text of read me file
+This is some sample text of readme file.